GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

-We selected \(16\) among the \(61\) node embedding methods available in \gra, and we used the edge prediction and node-label standardized prediction pipelines to compare the prediction results obtained by Perceptrons, Decision Trees, and Random Forests classifiers (Fig.~\ref{fig:balanced_accuracy_comparisons}).
-For the edge prediction tasks we used the Hadamard product to construct edge embeddings from node embeddings.
-We applied a \virgolette{connected Monte Carlo} evaluation schema for edge prediction and a stratified Monte Carlo evaluation schema for node-label prediction (see Supplementary S9.2 for more details).
+\paragraph{Experimental comparison of node and edge embedding methods.} We selected \(16\) among the \(\NumberOfNodeEmbeddingModels\) node embedding methods available in \gra, and we used the edge prediction and node-label standardized prediction pipelines to compare the prediction results obtained by Perceptron, Decision Tree, and Random Forest classifiers (Fig.~\ref{fig:balanced_accuracy_comparisons}).
+We used the Hadamard product for the edge prediction tasks to construct edge embeddings from node embeddings, i.e. the element-wise product of the source and destination nodes to obtain the embedding of the corresponding edge.
+We applied a \virgolette{connected Monte Carlo} evaluation schema for edge prediction and a stratified Monte Carlo evaluation schema for node-label prediction (see Supplementary Information Section 10.2 for more details).

 The models have been tested on \(3\) graphs for edge prediction (Fig.~\ref{fig:balanced_accuracy_comparisons}-a,b) and \(3\) graphs for node-label prediction (Fig.~\ref{fig:balanced_accuracy_comparisons}-c,d).
-The graph reports, describing the characteristics of the analyzed graphs, automatically generated with \gra, are available in the Supplementary information S3.2, S3.3.
-Since they are homogeneous graphs\footnote{Hereafter, graph homogeneity/heterogeneity refers to the homogeneity/heterogeneity of node and edge types.} we considered only homogeneous node embedding methods.
+The graph reports, describing the characteristics of the analyzed graphs, automatically generated with \gra, are available in the Supplementary Information Sections 3.2 and 3.3.
+Since they are homogeneous graphs (i.e. graphs having only one type on nodes and edges) we considered only homogeneous node embedding methods.
 Moreover, we discarded non-scalable models, e.g. models based on the factorization of dense adjacency matrices.